nagasudhirpulla/taming_python/blog/skills/sftp_logging.md

 Go through the above skills if necessary for reference or revision
 <hr/>

+* In this post we will try to setup logging in a windows OpenSSH based SFTP server

 ## Setup SFTP server using OpenSSH zip file in any Windows version
 * Goto https://github.com/PowerShell/Win32-OpenSSH/releases
 * Download the OpenSSH-Win64.zip file from the latest release